Santanderrrrrrr/taoApplication/README.md

 # This app is hosted on Netlify

 So far, all I'll let you see on first-sight is the custom 'coming soon' page.
-You can view that project here: [Create React App](https://www.beiyajioni.shop).
+You can view that project here: [Bei Ya Jioni](https://www.beiyajioni.shop).

 The app is going to be an online marketplace and networking solution for vendors and buyers alike.